ska-telescope/ska-oso-services/docs/src/deployment/secret_management.rst

 The chart is configured in such a way that it pulls the ``PG_`` environment variables from a ConfigMap and the ``PGPASSWORD`` from a Secret (as the host, etc are dynamic and can't be pulled from Vault).

-However if your the of ``ska-oso-services`` is connecting to an externally managed Postgres and a Secret is available in the namespace with the full ``PG_`` varibales, these will be taken over the ConfigMap if they are passed as via the ``.Values.global.oda.postgres.secret.existingSecret``.
+However, if the ``ska-oso-services`` application is connecting to an externally managed Postgres, and a Secret is available in the namespace with the full ``PG_`` variables, these will be taken over the ConfigMap if the Secret is passed via ``.Values.global.oda.postgres.secret.existingSecret``.

 PHT secrets
 ------------